Nicole Scherzinger Is Hotter Than Ever In Sexy Two-Piece Dress

 Last season, fans watched as stars such as LaToya Jackson, Donny Osmond, Rumer Willis, Joey Fatone, Ricki Lake, Tori Spelling, Terry Bradshaw, Antonio Brown, and T-Pain took the stage to compete for the title.

-This season more big names will likely be hitting the stage as viewers try to guess their identities.
+This season, more big names will likely be hitting the stage as viewers try to guess their identities.

 Meanwhile, fans can see more of Nicole Scherzinger by following the singer on her social media accounts.